100 Years of the Rundfunkchor Berlin – Moments and Insights Into the Choir’s History

 A Special Experience

 Giuseppe Verdi’s Requiem has been a regular feature of the Rundfunkchor Berlin’s repertoire for decades, but each performance remains unique.
-In 2023, a particularly special experience for both choir and audience arose from a collaboration with Christian Spuck, the incoming director of Staatsballett Berlin, who staged a choreographed version of Verdi’s Requiem with the chorus.
+In 2023, a particularly special experience for both choir and audience arose from a collaboration with Christian Spuck, the incoming director of Staatsballett Berlin, who staged a choreographed version of Verdi’s Requiem with the choir.

 2025: 100 Years of the Rundfunkchor